TERREMEMBER/znbase/docs/content/v2.2/secure/tls-encryption/server-certificates.md

 showAsideToc: true
 ---

-Before you can enable server-to-server and client-to-server encryptions using Transport Security Layer (TLS), you need to prepare each node in a YugabyteDB cluster.
+Before you can enable server-to-server and client-to-server encryptions using Transport Security Layer (TLS), you need to prepare each node in a ZNbaseDB cluster.

 ## Create the server certificates